angular/angular/guides/v15-mdc-migration.md

     </span>
     ```

-* The text in menu items wrap instead of being hidden with an ellipses.
+* The text in menu items wraps instead of being hidden with an ellipses.

+* Menu item heights are no longer capped at `48px`.

+* Menu elevation starts from level 8, instead of level 4.

 ### Option / Optgroup